What are Spiedies?

 Of course the ultimate spiedie celebration is the annual Spiedie Fest & Balloon Rally.
 More than 100,000 come out each summer to watch majestic hot-air vessels rise and elevate their taste buds as well.

 There are plenty of must-eats (and drinks) in Greater Binghamton for adventurous palates to sample.
-The self-proclaimed “best bar between 56 and 58 Court St.,” The Colonial is home to 21 beer taps and the 32-ounce Bloody Mary that includes mozzarella sticks, sliders, grilled cheese, bacon, wings and veggie skewer.
+The self-proclaimed “best bar between 56 and 58 Court St.,” The Colonial is home to 21 beer taps and the 32-ounce Bloody Marge that includes mozzarella sticks, sliders, grilled cheese, bacon, wings and veggie skewer.
 No, we’re not kidding.

 The Nezuntoz Café (pronounced “knees and toes”) is head and shoulders above your typical bagel joint.
 Local favorite Burger Mondays is notorious for serving up crazy portions and cranking out the area’s best meat-and-bun combinations.
 Top off your tasty travels at the cleverly named Czech Pleeze as well known for its desserts as it is for Eastern European cuisine.